austin-thompson/flutter-app-boilerplate/README.md

 ### Database Setup

 1. Open a PostgreSQL client (e.g., psql) and connect to your database.
-2. Run the provided SQL script in the 'db/' directory to enable 'pgcrpyto', also well as create the required tables, triggers, and sample data.
+2. Run the provided SQL script in the 'db/' directory to enable 'pgcrpyto', as well as create the required tables, triggers, and sample data.
    ```sql
    -- Execute the SQL script provided in `setup_db.sql` within 'db/' directory
    ```